 - Those companies that actually listen to employees and help them get to where they want to go

 Those that don’t bother at all often take this approach because of cost/time issues.
 They don’t realise the negative effect on productivity.
 Nor the bottom line and ultimately the loss of their most valuable resource due to declining employee motivation.

 There is a whole raft of companies with extensive professional development programmes.
 The expectation is that employee motivation will soar because they have the opportunity to put a development plan in place.
 Which is often heavily vetted/influenced/directed by their managers and/or regimented organisational career progression paths.
 They will then given targets based on that development plan.
-Using the carrot (reward) and stick (punishment) approach to promote achievement of those targets.
+Using the carrot (reward) and stick (punishment) approach to promote the achievement of those targets.

 And then there are a few companies that realise that the only way to raise employee motivation, and therefore creativity and productivity, is to focus on their intrinsic goals.
 The things that really matter to them.
 This approach allows these companies to grow.
 Whether Google’s “20% time” rule has been effectively killed off or not, in its heyday it brought us Gmail and AdSense as well as many more innovations that have been highly profitable for Google.

-Whilst hordes of young managers get itchy feet and often end up getting hefty pay-rises every time they move to a new company.
-On average every 28 months.
+Whilst hordes of young managers get itchy feet and often end up getting hefty pay-rises every time they move to a new company, on average every 28 months.
 The reason they leave isn’t money.
 It’s lack of development and progression.
 They don’t feel valued and they, therefore, lose motivation.